-I was so delighted to be appointed the new Headteacher at South Otterington Church of England Primary School last September.
+I was delighted to begin my appointment as the Headteacher at South Otterington Church of England Primary School in September 2017.
 Every day I am very thankful to work in our fabulous school, where everyone is so committed to ensuring that our children have an engaging curriculum and fantastic opportunities every day.

 Father Robert Williamson – Foundation Governor

 As a school governor I have always seen it as a privilege to serve as part of a team to make decisions that are in the best interests of the children.
 Having been a governor for over 38 years, in both primary and secondary schools, I can honestly say that I have never been at a school with a clearer vision of how the children, that is each individual child, can be encouraged to shine with their own unique light, and grow both in knowledge and in wisdom.